MilchRatchet/Luminary/LumFileDocsV4.md

 # Scene Description Format

+>📝 This document describes the legacy Luminary scene description format.

 A scene is decribed by a `*.lum` file.
 An example can be found in `Example.lum`.

 ## General Settings